 Author’s note: This article is written explicitly for women who have been sexually assaulted as teens or adults.
-Although many of the emotional and psychological issues resulting from rape are shared among all rape victims, survivors of child sexual abuse and men or teen boys who have been raped may experience different symptoms from, and have different needs than, those of women.
+Although many of the emotional and psychological issues resulting from rape are shared among all rape victims, survivors of child sexual abuse and people of other genders who have been raped may experience different symptoms from, and have different needs than, those of women.

 I rarely meet a woman who has experienced rape and is comfortable using that word.
 In fact, in my experience most try to avoid it and instead use language such as “I had an incident,” “You could say that he touched me,” or “I had sex with him but didn’t really want to.”